sunset1995/HorizonNet/README_PREPARE_DATASET.md

 ```

 Please also note that:
+- Your imaages should be aligned.
+If not, run `python preprocess.py --img_glob "your_dataset/rawimg/*png" --output_dir your_dataset/img --rgbonly`.
 - All prefix names between images and grond truth should match.
 I.e if there is a `ASDF.png` in `your_dataset/img/` directory, there should be a `ASDF.txt` in `your_dataset/label_cor/`.
 - All images have to be in the resolution of `1024 width x 512 height` for current implementation.
+- Check your dataset is proper and ready for training by `python dataset.py --root_dir your_dataset/ --ith -1 --out_dir your_dataset/visualize`.
+Please check the ground truth visualization in `your_dataset/visualize` to make sure all thing go right.

 ### More notes about ground truth
 - Each line of the txt is a corners in image coordinate (top-left is origin)